 Why?
 Because Google started to care about an author’s expertise, authority, and trustworthiness (better known as E-A-T) on a subject.

 Pre-medic update, some of the top-ranking health articles were written by people who had no medical qualifications.
-This posed an obvious problem because the only people we should go to for health advice are certified doctors and health practitioners (also known as the people who are qualified to give medical advice).
+They’re not subject matter experts.
+This posed an obvious problem because the only people we should go to for health expert advice are certified doctors and health practitioners (also known as the people who are qualified to give medical advice).

 Google saw this problem too.
 And when it updated the search algorithm in 2018, it appeared to stop prioritizing articles written by unqualified professionals.
 That’s why health sites saw organic traffic drop so suddenly.